Painting The Mersey in 17 Canvases

 A nearby alcove has been stuffed with dozens of hands cast in different coloured plaster, all severed just below the elbow.smart Up close it’s clear that there is a variety of different gestures and Jeans explains that he has culled these not only from antiquity but also based them on hands from contemporary artworks, newspapers, magazines and gesticulating people he sees in the street.
 What I hadn’t noticed is that they are all of a left hand, the reason for this being that Jeans has modelled them all from posing his own hand, using his dominant right hand to make the sculptures.
 He has mounted one of these hands on a rotating plinth – the gesture is a V sign, which changes its message from Friend to Foe as it slowly turns.
 Jeans explains how this on-going investigation of gesture is important to his art practice: “A sculpted head is a static portrait whereas hands are more expressive and talk.
 They’re a different way of focussing on the portrait sculpture tradition, and of exploring the perceptions of ourselves and of others”.

 Jeans echoes Elcock’s earlier comment about the importance of the viewer’s response to an artwork.
 For Jeans it is akin to the triumvirate of ancient Rome –“there is the relationship between the model and the artist, which is then interpreted by the viewer”.
 On a nearby wall, Jeans has mounted four identical sculpted heads.
 Each is adorned with a different headdress to represent the Four Faces of Religion – Atheism, Monotheism, Polytheism and Animism, all known in ancient times.
 The face is a sculpture that links Jeans back to his own past when his art practice took him to Ghana, straight after graduating from Glasgow School of Art.
 It is a sculpted portrait of R.T.
 Ackam, Associate Professor at the art college in Kumasi, the capital city of the Ashanti Region, in southern Ghana.
 The Four Faces of Religion was Jeans’ proposal for Liverpool’s binary commentPrinces Avenue empty plinth.
 This would have the four heads joined together to face the four different places of worship that surround the site – a Greek Orthodox church, a Mosque, an Anglican Church and a Synagogue.
 On the opposite wall are delicate paper cutouts of the different religious headdresses.
 Jeans is rather casual about the skill involved in making these, saying they are just like the snowflake cutouts he used to make as a child with his mother and grandmother.
-They are also act as an art historical link to the once popular practice of silhouette cutouts.
+They also act as an art historical link to the once popular practice of silhouette cutouts.

 I was intrigued to know about the choice of a red light at the entrance to the show.
 Their different responses reflect the quiet humour at the heart of this show.
 Jeans’ explanation: “We installed the red light outside so as to visually differentiate our ‘temple’ building from the more prosaically used properties around it and, in addition to the black curtain, add a little theatricality to the experience of visiting the exhibition.
 It also works as an acknowledgement of the less salubrious reputation of the dockland area”.
 And Elcock: “The red light refers to our ambition to imagine the space as the sanctuary within a wider temple precinct.
 The light guiding pilgrims, as in the classical era, for those who have made the journey up into the north docks”.